ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/using_docking.md

 ## Dock Database

-To dock your robot, you must provide the set of docks in your environment you’d like to utilize.
+To dock your robot, you must provide the set of docks in your environment you'd like to utilize.
 This is done in the docking server via the *Dock Database* which contains the set of docks, their instance types, and a set of shared plugins.
 The plugins are separated from the dock instances so that many instances can share the same plugin to save on memory and networking overhead when potentially dozens or more docks exist in a space.

-The docks plugins must be provided in your docking server’s configuration file.
+The docks plugins must be provided in your docking server's configuration file.
-However, the dock instance may be provided either in the configuration file *or* within a provided filepath to decouple the server’s configuration from a particular application environment.
+However, the dock instance may be provided either in the configuration file *or* within a provided filepath to decouple the server's configuration from a particular application environment.
 The example below shows an inline configuration of the docking plugins and dock instances where one dock type (`nova_carter_dock`) is specified with 3 individual instances: a home dock, and 2 general shared fallback docks.
 The docks can be specified as `[x, y, theta]` in any reference frame you like, as long as TF is aware of them.
 Please update these with your own docking plugin and dock locations in your map.